 If you suspect you are suffering from capsular contracture, it’s important to consult with an experienced, board certified plastic surgeon to discuss your options to correct the issue.
 You deserve to have breasts that you love and be free from pain and discomfort.
-We invite you to contact us for a free personal consultation with Dr. Parker.
+We invite you to contact us for a personal consultation with Dr. Parker.
 Call

 (201) 967-1212 or contact us using the form below.